NickvanOort/codestyle/docs/dependencies_management.md

 rm -rf .venv
 ```

 This example is to show you how this would work with base python.
-However, we can use PDM to both create a .venv and install the packages from a pyproject.toml file, so you dont need to manage it with pip and write the dependencies down in a requirements.txt file, adding version constraints manually.
+However, we can use rye to both create a .venv and install the packages from a pyproject.toml file, so you dont need to manage it with pip and write the dependencies down in a requirements.txt file, adding version constraints manually.

 #### 1. organize dependencies in pyproject.toml